lcnr/bicliques/README.md

 # bicliques

-A library to quickly compute biclique covers
+A library to quickly compute biclique covers.